 I’m going to say it again that if you are thinking of applying for an MBA, make sure that it is what YOU want and not what your friends, parents, or company wants.
 It does not matter whether you have an MBA or not.
 There are a lot of options for you to choose from.
 Explore a little.
 Think about it.

 If you want a job, develop your skills.
 If you want to make more money, learn about money and business.
 It does not matter what degrees you have.
 Most of the world’s successful men/women did not even go to college.
 I bet nobody asked them for their degrees.

-Be the best version of yourself because, eventually, your character, skills, education (does not have to be academic education), and your contribution to society that is going to matter, not your degree.
+Be the best version of yourself because, eventually, your character, skills, education (does not have to be academic education), and contribution to society will matter, not your degree.

 An MBA is only a path that will guide you.
 It is not a necessity.

 - 5 Things I Learned From Studying and Working In Different Fields

 - 5 Ways You Can Start Reading More Books